spandanabala26/AcceIOS-Assessment-Graph/README.md

 # Project Title

-Grpah View and a Chat system to update the graph
+A simple chat interface that uses a model to update and manage entity-relation graphs in real time.

 ## Installation